-Are Junk Files on Mac Safe to Delete?
+Related Tips: Are Junk Files on Mac Safe to Delete?

+"Should I clear cache on Mac?"
+The answer should be YES!
 Before select the junk files to delete, you may want to know what these junk files exactly do in your Mac and make sure that they are safe to delete.

 The files are used by native or third-party applications to store temporary information and speed up load time.
 Generally, caching is a good thing, which can improve applications' performance.
 However, over time, the caches data will grow too larger and occupy storage space.